Changissnz/nu_merchant_principal/README.md

 pride clearly has a liberty that "comes from within" to be a host to any other of the Seven Deadly Sins.
-And would not the assessor also have to be somewhat prideful in order to feel at ease with their way of testing?
+And would not the assessor also have to be somewhat prideful in order to feel at ease with this way of testing?
 Very interesting question, is it not?